MekhzZ/opencv_bootcamp_exercise/README.md

    - Homography transformation of square to arbitrary quad
    - ORB(Oriented FAST and Rotated BRIEF) algorithm for key feature extraction

+### Exercise 8: Panorama
+   - use of cv2.Stitcher_create()
+   - deep dive into the working mechanism of cv2.Stitcher_create()
+   - exploration of DoG, SIFT, RANSAC algorithms and it's use in creating panorama

+### Exercise 9: High Dynamic Range(HDR)
+   - creation of HDR using multi light exposured images
+   - deep dive into the algorithms like Debevec Callibration Algorithm, Tonemapping

 More exercises will be added over time.
 Stay tuned!

 ## Accessing `.ipynb` File through Colab